-LACHSA hopes to engage with our local community through a variety of performance opportunities.
+LACHSA students have the opportunity to engage with the local community through a variety of performance opportunities.
 As a proud partner of many nonprofits, performing spaces, and public schools across Los Angeles County, LACHSA gives back to the city and spreads art wherever possible.
 Past performance opportunities included: